SatyaSudheer/100DaysOfML/README.md

 | Data Engineering            |             |
 | Data Mechanics              |             |

-- Machine Learning with TensorFlow on Google Cloud Platform
+- Machine Learning with TensorFlow on Google Cloud Platform - How Google does Machine Learning

 ## Day 68 : November 20, 2018